thomasbergernz/versitygw/POSIX-backend.md

 If the gateway is run as a user, then the gateway will only be able to access/write files based on that user's permissions.

-Multi-part upload parts are written as individual files within the filesystem temporary directory (see advanced topic) for upload-part API, and then read and copied to the final object file for the complete-multipart-upload API.
-This means that multipart upload objects are effectively written twice to the filesystem.
+Multi-part upload parts are written as individual files within the filesystem temporary directory (see advanced topic) for upload-part API, and then copied to the final object file for the complete-multipart-upload API.
+The copy will try to use optimized filesystem clone extents calls when possible, but this means that multipart upload objects might be effectively written twice to the filesystem with fallback behavior.

 # Advanced details
 ## Temporary files